jmpicnic/obsidian-docs/docs/Projects/scac-technology/the-ROI-of-sc-technology-projects/ROI.md

 - Maintain or achieve compliance against industry specific regulations at an acceptable cost (e.g. Pharma, cold-chain, etc.)
 - Some other specific goals that sometimes are not explicitly discussed by decision making executives like reducing dependencies on specific suppliers, service or transportation providers, unions, ...

+The last one, although very important and sometimes the overriding deciding factor, is very specific of the industry, jurisdiction and even company considering the investment and necessarily out of the scope of this article.
+We will dig into the others trying to provide some insight on how to go about evaluating them.

 ## Reducing Cost

-This category has been widely taught in business schools and multiple books on warehouse or supply chain design, nevertheless it is useful to highlight some points that may be glossed over on a first pass.
+Cost reduction ROI evaluation has been widely taught in business schools and multiple books on warehouse or supply chain design, nevertheless it is useful to highlight some points that may be overlooked on a first pass.

-A successful investment in automation will reduce operational costs.
-The investment will also shift the cost structure of the operation and consequently on its risk profile.

 A complete cost calculation for an operation will take into account variable and fixed operational costs as well as depreciation and capital costs.

 $$

 C_T = C_v + C_f + C_d + C_c

 $$

 With the variable cost in turn being an estimate of Unit Cost times the expected volume $C_v = c_u \hat{V}$.